pirica/adult-pay-sites/README.md

 ## MODE A: INSTALL ONLY one ADDON FROM ZIP FILE

 0.- Download a zip file with the latest Filesmonster addon version.
-You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster/tree/master/) and chosse the addon you want to download.
+You will find under plugin.video.xxxx folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster/tree/master/) and chosse the addon you want to download.
 Put it in a folder that you can browse from Kodi.

 1.- Go to system > settings > addons > install from zip file